twesleyb/SwipProteomics/README.md

 #### Module Preservation
-To enforce module quality, permutation testing was performed to identify modules whose underlying toplogy was not different from 10,000 random permutations of the graph using `NetRep` [(Cran)](https://cran.r-project.org/web/packages/NetRep/vignettes/NetRep.html) [[6]](refs/Ritchie_2016.pdf).
+To enforce module quality, permutation testing was performed to identify and remove modules whose underlying toplogy was not different from 10,000 random permutations of the graph using `NetRep` [(Cran)](https://cran.r-project.org/web/packages/NetRep/vignettes/NetRep.html) [[6]](refs/Ritchie_2016.pdf).